thorntail-examples/booster-release-scripts/HOWTO_RELEASE.md

 ## Update master with the next development version

-Remember, you are still on a branch, let's move back to `master`:
+Remember, you are still on a branch, let's move back to `master`

 ```
 ./each.sh <FLAG> "git checkout master"
 ```

-You may also cleanup the release metadata:
+You may also cleanup the release metadata

 ```
 ./each.sh <FLAG> "git clean -fd"